arrno/gliter/README.md

 Orchestrate a series of functions into a branching async pipeline with the `Pipeline` type.

-Example of regular functions including a generator:
+#### Example

+Start with a generator function and some simple transformers:

 ```go
 func exampleGen() func() (int, bool, error) {